franconte98/k8s_init_cluster/README.md

 ## Manage the cluster

-Within the tools installed through the bash files the is k9s, a command line dashboard that allows you to manage your cluster easily.
+Within the tools installed through the bash files there is k9s, a command line dashboard that allows you to manage your cluster easily.
 To run k9s run the following command.

 ```bash
 k9s